 In his January 2017 State of the State address, Governor Andrew M. Cuomo announced Phase II of the Buffalo Billion Initiative, a $500 million investment in Western New York.
 The plan included $215 million in investments in revitalization and smart growth, a strategy to address the decades-long sprawl in the Buffalo-Niagara region and build on the region’s assets.
-Within this strategy, Governor Cuomo allocated $5 million to complete necessary environmental reviews and some preliminary engineering needed for a prospective extension of the NFTA-Metro Rail.
-The project involves environmental reviews and some preliminary engineering for NFTA-Metro rail extension.
+Within this strategy, Governor Cuomo allocated $5 million to complete necessary environmental reviews and some preliminary engineering needed for a prospective extension of the NFTA-Metro Rail. .
 With their completion, the NFTA will be positioned for the next phase of preliminary engineering, which will require additional state and local funding in order to qualify for future federal support.